 Carya illinoinensis

 A fantastic addition to any USDA Zone 6-9 yard.
-These will produce a ton of delicious nuts for the rest of your life (and your kids, and maybe your grandkids).
+These will produce a ton of delicious nuts for the rest of your life (and your kids, and maybe your grandkids).Â

-I grow seedlings collected from select variety seeds meaning that they should produce more and larger nuts than wild pecan trees.
+I grow seedlings collected from select-variety seeds, meaning that they should produce more and larger nuts than wild pecan trees.
 I also grow seedlings from local trees growing in parks here in Lancaster County.

 Note: You will need two trees planted near(ish) one another to ensure pollination.
 If you don't have room for a 2nd tree, ask a neighbor!